bbeeken/AIPoweredHelpDesk/README.md

 The user interface has moved to a React application in the `frontend` directory.
 Before starting the server, run `npm install && npm run build` in that folder to produce the `dist` directory.
+This build now compiles the knowledge base, self-service portal and community pages.
 A blank page or MIME type errors in the browser usually mean the `frontend/dist` directory is missing or the server could not find it.
 During development you can run `npm run dev` for hot reloading.
 The dashboard includes ticket tables, real-time updates via Server-Sent Events and a new analytics